 Gram-positive cocci include Staphylococcus (catalase-positive), which grows clusters and Streptococcus (catalase-negative), which grows in chains.
-The staphylococci are further subdivided into coagulase-positive (S. aureus) and coagulase-negative (S. epidermidis and S. saprophyticus) species.
-Streptococcus bacteria are divided into Strep. pyogenes (Group A), Strep. agalactiae (Group B), Enterococci (Group D), Strep viridans, and Strep pneumonia.
+The staphylococci further subdivide into coagulase-positive (S. aureus) and coagulase-negative (S. epidermidis and S. saprophyticus) species.
+Streptococcus bacteria subdivide into Strep. pyogenes (Group A), Strep. agalactiae (Group B), enterococci (Group D), Strep viridans, and Strep pneumonia.

-Gram-positive bacilli (rods) are divided into their ability to produce spores.
+Gram-positive bacilli (rods) subdivide according to their ability to produce spores.
 Bacillus and Clostridia are spore-forming rods while Listeria and Corynebacterium are not.
 Spore-forming rods that produce spores can survive in environments for many years.
 Also, the branching filament rods encompass Nocardia and actinomyces.

 Gram-positive organisms have a thicker peptidoglycan cell wall compared with gram-negative bacteria.
-It is a 20-80 nm thick polymer while the peptidoglycan layer of the gram-negative cell wall is 2 to 3 nm thick and covered with an outer lipid bilayer membrane.
+It is a 20 to 80 nm thick polymer while the peptidoglycan layer of the gram-negative cell wall is 2 to 3 nm thick and covered with an outer lipid bilayer membrane.

 Bloodstream infection mortality rates have increased by 78% in just two decades.
 Gram-positive organisms have highly variable growth and resistance patterns.
 The SCOPE project (Surveillance and Control of Pathogens of Epidemiologic Importance) found that gram-positive organisms in those with an underlying malignancy accounted for 62% of all bloodstream infections in 1995 and 76% in 2000 while gram-negative organisms accounted for 22% and 14% of infections for these years.